Sgt-Rodrigo/battle_planner/README.md

 ## Back-end
 -for 'usersRouter.get('/', auth, getUsers)' > remember you need a token with value 'authenticated' (unquoted).
--implements Json-server for mock database (check script in package.json)
+-implements Json-server for mock database (check script in package.json) -extra-credict > sets up basic mailer using nodemailer (NON-FUNCTIONAL, still on the works) > 'less secure apps' option is obsolete since september 2023.

 ## Front-end